VaibhavKansagara/xapian-gsoc-proposal/proposal.rst

 Week-1 May 27-June 3

-Create practical code examples that use core features and API,fix the issues with the incomplete PR of ayush_pandey.
+Create practical code examples that use core features and API,fix the issues with the incomplete PR of ayush_pandey.Add documentation of how to use the training API as well as the letor re-ranking API.

 Week-2 June 3-June 10

-Write the example code for xapian-letor in python,java etc.
+Write test about various api\'s and unit test cases for features.
+Release PR's for this part and start the implementation-review-change cycle.

 Week-3 June 10-June 17

-Write test about various api\'s and unit test cases for features.

-Week-4 June 17-June 24

 Write test about various api\'s and unit test cases for features(continued).
 Fix other known issues in xapian-letor.

+Week-4 June 17-June 24

+Finish any work after changes suggested by mentors to make it ready to merge into master.

 Phase 1 Evaluation